SET index slides below 1,200 points

 Externally, investors are concerned about the intensified trade war as Trump pledges to impose tariffs on various nations.
 Meanwhile, the US economy has already shown signs of slowing down.

-Domestic factors include weak GDP growth and lower than expected earnings of listed companies, he said.
+Domestic factors include weak gross domestic product (GDP) growth and lower than expected earnings of listed companies, he said.

 "Obviously there is a lack of confidence that is preventing the Thai market from experiencing a significant rebound," said Mr Veeravat.